ccallawa/alyvix_server_doc/test_case_scheduling.rst

 There are three main concepts to understand:

-* **Session Workflows:**  A *flow* is a set of Alyvix test case aliases that are assigned to a session, drawn from the available test case aliases, which in turn are drawn from the test cases in the global configured :ref:`Test Case Path <session_management_settings>`.
+* **Session Workflows:**  A *flow* is a set of Alyvix test case aliases that are assigned to a session, drawn from the available test case aliases, which in turn are drawn from the Alyvix test cases whose files can be found in the global configured :ref:`Test Case Path <session_management_settings>`.
 * **Scheduling Period:**  The length of time in seconds until Alyvix Server will try to run the next test case alias of the *flow* assigned to a particular session.
 Once all of the test cases in the flow have completed, the scheduler will restart that flow from the beginning.